- Selected Publications

 - Team Members

-Brady J. Maher, Ph.D. is a Lead Investigator in the Developmental Neurobiology and Functional Genomics division of the Lieber Institute.
-In 2009, Brady was promoted to an Assistant Professor at the University of Connecticut, where he received an individual Mentored Research Scientist Development Award (K01) from NIMH to begin focusing his research on psychiatric disorders.
-In 2013, Brady was awarded the NARSAD Young Investigator Award and was appointed Assistant Professorships in the Department of Psychiatry and Behavioral Sciences and the Department of Neuroscience at Johns Hopkins School of Medicine.
+Brady J. Maher, Ph.D. is a Lead Investigator in the Developmental Neurobiology and Functional Genomics division of the Lieber Institute and an Associate Professor in the Department of Psychiatry and Behavioral Sciences and the Solomon H. Snyder Department of Neuroscience at the Johns Hopkins University School of Medicine.

 Dr. Maher’s lab is interested in understanding the cellular and circuit pathophysiology that underlies neurodevelopmental and psychiatric disorders.
 Recent progress in clinical genetics has led to the identification of genetic variation and genes that are associated with these disorders.
 However, information about the function of many of these genes during neurodevelopment and in the adult brain is lacking.
 His group focuses on trying to understand the function of these risk genes by manipulating their expression level in utero during the peak of cortical development.
 We then use a variety of approaches and technologies to identify resulting phenotypes and molecular mechanisms including cell and molecular biology, optogenetics, imaging, and electrophysiology.